Jammu and Kashmir (union territory): History

 While Article 370 had come to be seen as effectively permanent, it historically faced ideological opposition.
 In the 1950s, Syama Prasad Mookerjee, founder of the Bharatiya Jana Sangh (BJS), opposed Article 370 on grounds that it hindered national integration and created unequal constitutional treatment.
 In their 2019 Indian general election manifesto, the Bharatiya Janata Party (successor to the BJS) pledged its revocation.
 After its victory, the Parliament of India passed resolutions to repeal Article 370 in August 2019, and Article 35A was abolished through suspension of the 1954 Presidential Order.
 At the same time, a reorganisation act was also passed to reconstitute the state into two union territories: the new union territory of Ladakh, with the residual state continuing as the union territory of Jammu and Kashmir.
 The reorganisation took effect from 31 October 2019.
 In the days that followed, nearly 4,000 people, including two former Chief Ministers and hundreds of other politicians, were arrested by the Indian authorities in Kashmir; the state was put under a lockdown and communication and internet services were suspended.

 In April 2020, the government notified a domicile law to replace the previous 'permanent residents' scheme.
 Under the new law, any one that resided in Jammu and Kashmir for 15 years, or studied for seven years and appeared for Class 10 and Class 12 exams, would be deemed to be a 'domicile'.
 Government officials that served in Jammu and Kashmir for 10 years and their children also become eligible for domicile status.
-In April 2025, it was revealed that over 83,000 people received domicile certificate under the new law who would not have qualified under the old laws.

 On 11 December 2023, the Supreme Court of India unanimously upheld the abrogation of Articles 370 and 35A, while also directing the union government to restore the statehood of Jammu and Kashmir and hold legislative assembly elections no later than September 2024.
 The assembly election was held from September to October 2024.
-The alliance led by Jammu & Kashmir National Conference formed the first government of the residual union territory with Omar Abdullah as chief minister.
+The alliance led by Jammu and Kashmir National Conference formed the first government of the residual union territory with Omar Abdullah as chief minister.